Iterative development and debugging with Azure Data Factory and Synapse Analytics pipelines

 After a test run succeeds, add more activities to your pipeline and continue debugging in an iterative manner.
 You can also Cancel a test run while it is in progress.

 Selecting Debug actually runs the pipeline.
-So, for example, if the pipeline contains copy activity, the test run copies data from source to destination.
+For example, if the pipeline contains copy activity, the test run copies data from source to destination.
 As a result, we recommend that you use test folders in your copy activities and other activities when debugging.
 After you've debugged the pipeline, switch to the actual folders that you want to use in normal operations.

 To set a breakpoint, select an element on the pipeline canvas.
 A Debug Until option appears as an empty red circle at the upper right corner of the element.